Brix101/Ts-Express-Template/README.md

 # TSNode REST Boilerplate

+This project includes the boilerplate for a basic rest-api made in Node.JS with Express + Typescript.

-Steps to run this project:
+##Steps to run this project:

 1. Run `sudo docker-compose up -d` command
 2. Run `npm i` command